 The accommodation you choose when you travel can make or break your vacation when traveling alone with kids.
 Using TripAdvisor to search for hotels and read reviews on kid friendly hotels.
 You’d want to check if they have a kid’s club, complimentary crib or cot, children’s menu or free breakfast for kids, kids pool, a kid’s program and more.
 This will give you a much-needed break so that you don’t feel burned out.
 Make sure to ask other parents for kid friendly hotel recommendations as well.
-Airbnb is also another great option because you can rent out and entire home allowing your kids lots of space to play and get their energy out, while you relax in another part of the home.
+HomeAway, VRBO and Airbnb are also great options because you can rent out and entire home allowing your kids lots of space to play and get their energy out, while you relax in another part of the home.
 When I took all 4 kids by myself to Mexico, I made sure to find a hotel that had a restaurant on site, was located on the beach and that had a kid’s club as well so that everything I needed to keep the kids entertained was within arm’s reach.

 Manage Your Own Expectations